-Our Passover Seder may have ended, but we have the leftovers, wonderful memories, and a lesson or two for further reflection.
-The food inventory is getting simpler – homemade macaroons and flourless chocolate cake are almost gone, as is the matzoh pudding; small containers of 3 kinds of charoset remain, as well as a few matzoh balls in soup.
+Our Passover Seder may have ended, but we still have a few leftovers, wonderful memories, and a lesson or two for further reflection.
+The homemade macaroons and flourless chocolate cake are almost gone, as is the matzoh pudding; small containers of 3 kinds of charoset remain, as well as some matzo ball soup.
 It’s that last item that generated the food lesson I’m calling “Never Too Old to Learn.”

 There are times when tradition is good and times when it has to fall by the wayside.
 In prior years, of my friend and Seder co-host, Jamie always made the chicken soup and matzoh balls.
 But this year, the soup course was my responsibility.

 By happenstance, most of the Seder participants were vegetarians so we decided that chicken soup had to give way to vegetarian broth.

 That meant I had to figure out matzoh balls at the same time as we changed the soup.
 My first reaction to so much change was a cold sweat.
 But I’m glad to report that the vegetable broth worked just fine and even a novice can master the art of the matzoh ball.
 I definitely prefer chicken soup with my matzo balls, especially when both are homemade.
 However, in this case, the vegetarian soup worked out just fine.

 For the soup, I used adapted Carol Gelles’ “Mighty Vegetable Broth”.
 The recipe is simple – lots of root vegetables and a few cloves of garlic cook in a pot of water.
 After bringing the water to a boil, you let everything simmer together for about 2 hours – covered for the 1st hour, then uncovered for another hour to let some of the liquid evaporate.
 Once the broth is done, you pour it through a strainer.
 Tiny bits of the vegetables flow into the liquid, but you throw away the pulp remaining in the strainer.